 F. Prevention of Sexual Harassment at Workplace:

-An ICC has been constituted under the policy which provides a forum to employees tolodge Complaints if any therewith for redressal.
+The ICC which has been constituted as per the policy in this regardsprovides a forum to employees to lodge Complaints if any therewith for appropriateredressal.

-During the year no complaint was lodged with the ICC formed under the policy.
-The saidPolicy is available on the website of the Company viz. www.ashapura.com.
+During the year no complaint was lodged with the ICC nor any suchinstance was reported and the management is happy to take the same on record.
+The saidPolicy is available on the website of the Company viz. www.ashapura.com/investor-corner.php.

 G. Related Party Transactions Policy: